dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### UsePointShadowsNight

-Wether to cast shadows from point lights during Nights.
+Whether to cast shadows from point lights during Nights.
 Requires a slight darkening of the entire screen.

->Default: true
+>Default: false

 ---

-## Middle
+## FormsNear

 ### Activators

-Wether to include objects with "Activator" flag when rendering shadowmaps.
+Whether to include objects with "Activator" flag when rendering shadowmaps.

->Default: false
+>Default: true

 ---

 ### Actors

-Wether to include objects with "Actors" flag when rendering shadowmaps.
+Whether to include objects with "Actors" flag when rendering shadowmaps.

 >Default: true